 Not very common but a good way to get around in Ubud, Canggu and the more remote areas

-Scooter/ Motorbikes Rental (Average USD 4-5 per day)
+Scooter/ Motorbikes Rental (Average US$ 5-7 per day)

 Rent a scooter including helmet per day.
 Countless rental places all over Bali.
 Usually, without any insurance!

-Premium Scooters/ Motorbikes (Average USD 5-15 per day)
+Premium and properly serviced Scooters/ Motorbikes (Average US$ 10-25 per day)

 Managed by the local community, these guys hang around mostly during evenings and night near the pubs and clubs since many areas ban the app-driven transportation services like Go-Jek, Grab, Uber, etc. You can recognize them wearing a west with a number on it (some of them don’t).
 You would have to bargain with them, but they usually charge something between per trip if it’s not too far.

-App driven scooter taxis (Average USD 1-3 per trip) are significantly cheaper.
+App driven scooter taxis (Average US$1-3 per trip) are significantly cheaper.
 Most visitors use those services twice a day

 The cars that are managed by the local communities (you can’t miss them, since they continuously say “transport, transport”) charge roughly twice what the standard taxi and app-driven services would charge.
 Bluebird, Grabcar, Go-car (from Go-Jek app) are not expensive.
 An average trip from Seminyak to Kuta would cost you roughly USD seven if you use those taxi services.